Fans Allowed at Coors Field

 The Colorado Limited Gaming Control Commission and the Colorado Division of Gaming are responsible for overseeing the legal sports betting market in the state.
 They are the regulatory body that is part of the state’s Department of Revenue, and they are behind the licensing handed out to sportsbooks and sports betting operators that are available in the state.

-Sports betting officially legal in Colorado.
+Sports betting is officially legal in Colorado.
 Online sportsbooks began taking bets on May 1, 2020.
-More sportsbooks are planning to launch betting apps & sites during 2021, and physical locations will also be taking sports bets in the state.
+More sportsbooks are planning to launch betting apps & sites during 2021, and physical locations have now also started taking sports bets in the state.
 Voters in Colorado made sports betting legal in a referendum held in Nov 2019.
 With so much choice now available to CO bettors, how do you find out which sportsbook is best for you?
 Well, you can check out our guides and sportsbook reviews to see which ones we think are the best and most trusted Colorado sports betting operators.

 Sportsbooks usually give new players and customers a welcome bonus when you join up.
 Want to find the best CO free bet offers and promos?
 Then check out our Sports Betting Bonus guide.